The importance of keeping software updated

 Stay relevant in the market

 Missing out on updates can put you at a huge disadvantage due to the speed at which technology can progress.
 Being left behind may leave users with an inferior product that puts them below competitors, and also means a business is not getting the full value possible out of an IT product.
-Furthermore, a situation where you are lacking a service or functionality needed to fulfill a request by a customer should be avoided, whenever and wherever.
+Furthermore, a situation where you are lacking a service or functionality needed to fulfil a request by a customer should be avoided, whenever and wherever.
 Another potential drawback is that as more and more updates get passed by, a software could have progressed to a stage where the time and monetary investment required to catch up has become very large.

 Receive the best functionality possible